flutter/website/src/_includes/setup/android-setup.md

 1. Download and install [Android Studio](https://developer.android.com/studio/index.html).

 1. Start Android Studio, and go through the 'Android Studio Setup Wizard'.
-This will install the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.
+This installs the latest Android SDK, Android SDK Platform-Tools, and Android SDK Build-Tools, which are required by Flutter when developing for Android.

 ### Set up your Android device